 Prerequisite: Minimum grade of C- in ECON326 and ECON325; and 1 course with a minimum grade of C- from (ECON321, STAT401).

-Restriction: Must be in Economics Bachelor of Science program; and must not have completed ECON441.
+Restriction: Must be in one of the following programs (Economics Bachelor of Science; Economics minor); and must not have completed ECON441.

 Credit only granted for: ECON441 or ECON442.